gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * Replaced `compilerArgs` and `linkerArgs` with `cppCompiler.args` and `linker.args`.
 * Renamed and restructure package organisation for domain, plugin and task classes.
 If you are referencing these classes directly you may need to update your build script for this reorganisation.
-* The temporary file generated for compiler/linker input has been renamed from "compiler-options.txt" to "input.txt".
+* The temporary file generated for compiler/linker input has been renamed from "compiler-options.txt" to "options.txt".
     * This file now only contains file inputs to the tool - all other options are supplied directly via the command line.
 * Object files generated from the assembly of Assembler sources are no longer named '<file>.s.o'.
 * Renamed method: BuildableModelElement.dependsOn() -> BuildableModelElement.builtBy()